Simon-Wan/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a fourth-year undergraduate student at [YaoClass](https://iiis.tsinghua.edu.cn/), Tsinghua University.
+I am a fourth-year undergraduate student in [YaoClass](https://iiis.tsinghua.edu.cn/), Tsinghua University.

 My  primary  research  interest  is  to  build  AI  systems  that  can  better  understand  human intentions and take actions in the physical world for humans and for themselves.
 I hope to